jasny/php-code-quality/STANDARD.md

 ### 3.6.
 Arrays

-You MUST use brackets `[ ]` to create an array.
+You MUST use brackets `[ ]` to create an array and not `array( )`.

-You MUST place each subarray on a new line for multidimension arrays.
+You SHOULD place each subarray on a new line for multidimension arrays.

 ```php
 $array = [